LETS LOOK AT SOME OPTIONS:

 Relatively simple adjustments in the workplace such as the installation of a handrail may make a huge difference for people with Parkinson’s disease.
 Depending on their job and their most problematic symptoms, other people may benefit from the removal of specific tasks such as those requiring fine motor skills and coordination or heavy lifting.

 Flexible work practices such as regular breaks, reduced hours or working from home may also be helpful to accommodate fluctuating symptoms.
-Talk to your workplace health and safety officer or human resources staff.
-If they can’t help, they will be able to access external advice.
+Talk to your manager.
+If they can’t help, they should be able to talk to someone who can.

 For some it may become difficult to continue in your present job at some stage after diagnosis, check with employment agencies about other options.
-They have a responsibility to assist people with disabilities.
+There are many options available and you may enjoy a change in work.
 Whatever the outcome, remain active.
 Try to find other purposeful activities that utilise your skills and keep you interested and busy.

-Sexual relationships are a normal, healthy part of adult life and having Parkinson’s disease should not deter people from continuing to enjoy intimate activities.
-However, it is worth understanding that the disease can impact on people in different ways and some adjustments may need to be made.
+Sexual relationships are a normal, healthy part of adult life and having Parkinson’s should not deter people from continuing to enjoy intimate activities.
+The condition impacts people differently so how you feel, and what your needs are, will be different to other people.

-Some people find their sex drive has all but disappeared since their diagnosis of Parkinson’s disease.
+Some people find their sex drive is lower since their diagnosis of Parkinson’s .
 This can be a result of the worry and stress associated with any new circumstances and may gradually settle down as people learn to accept and cope better with the diagnosis.
 Fatigue is also a well-known cause of loss of interest in sex.

 Prioritising some time when you are rested and relaxed and symptoms are well controlled can help maintain an intimate relationship.

-Parkinson’s disease can also interfere with sexual activity at an emotional level.
-People with the disease may not feel sexually attractive as their self-esteem may have taken a battering or they may be depressed.
+Parkinson’s can also interfere with sexual activity at an emotional level.
+People with the disease may not feel sexually attractive.
 There may also be new issues arising in long-standing relationship especially as the disease progresses and one partner takes on a more caring role for the other.
-It is, therefore, important to keep the lines of communication open.
-Talk to your partner about how you are feeling, how they are coping and what can be done to rejuvenate the relationship.
+Talk to your partner about how you are feeling, how they are coping and what can be done to meet everyone's needs in the relationship.

-Your doctor has a key responsibility in the assessment of fitness to drive and will help you decide when your disease has progressed to a stage where an unconditional license is no longer appropriate.
+Having Parkinson's doesn't mean you have to stop driving.
+Talk to your doctor as they will help you decide when driving is no longer possible.
 Physical symptoms that restrict your movement or uncontrolled involuntary movements can obviously interfere with your ability to control a vehicle.
 However mental clarity and judgement, which can be affected by either the disease or medications, are also critical factors in on-road safety.